stagedtrees/stagedtrees/cran-comments.md

 This is a resubmission with changes as requested by CRAN and to eliminate errors, warnings and notes:

+* Change first sentence of description to "Creates and fits.."
 * function `stageinfo.sevt` has been removed, instead `summary.sevt` has been added with an R-like structure (`summary.sevt` object and `print.summary.sevt` method)